UltraStar-Deluxe/USDX/dists/linux/README.md

 First you need to install a few dependencies:

-`curl chrpath build-essential fpc lua opencv`
+`curl chrpath cmake build-essential fpc liblua5.3-dev`

 To build the game, run `make`.